ptvan/ptvan.github.io/_posts/2019-11-12-Designing-DataIntensive-Applications.md

 2. XML, JSON, and CSV also have some shortcomings: encoding of numbers is ambiguous, and encoding binary data using base64 is inefficient.
 Furthermore, CSV doesn't support schemas, and is extra ambiguous (eg. if data contains commas/semicolons normally used as terminators)

 3. Apache [Thrift](https://thrift.apache.org/) and [Protocol Buffers](https://developers.google.com/protocol-buffers) are binary encoding libraries that require schemas.
+Both, use field tags, essentially aliases for fields.
+Thrift has two different protocols: BinaryProtocol and CompactProtocol, the latter packs field type and tag number into a single byte to be efficient.
+Apache [Avro](https://avro.apache.org/), originally a subproject of Hadoop, is another binary encoding library that that obtains additional efficiency by not having field tags at all.

+4. In general, new schema versions means adding field tags while leaving existing field tags to preserve compatibility, with field tags either marked as required or optional.

+5. When working with data across machines (ie. web services), there are two major approaches: [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) and [SOAP](https://en.wikipedia.org/wiki/SOAP).
+REST is tightly coupled with HTTP, using it for caching, authentication, content-type negotiation and URLs for locating resources.
+By contrast, while SOAP is used over HTTP, it implements a variety of different HTTP-independent standards using XML.